gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 ## Example 3

-If both the information about TAs to use for validating the Responder's authentication credential (Example 1) and what TAs to use by the Initiator in its authentication credential (Example 2), then the EAD item ead_ta_hint in the EAD_2 field could look like this:
+In EAD_2, the Responder can include both the information about TAs to use for validating the AUTH_CRED_R (Example 1) and recommended TAs to use for AUTH_CRED_I by the Initiator (Example 2).
+The EAD item ead_ta_hint could look like this:

 ~~~~~~~~~~~~~~~~~~~~
 TBD1, << { 1: { 4: h'6564686F632D6E6F632D6963612D32'}